loop

 loop (n : number), code block

-The loop keyword takes a single argument which must be an integer literal between 1 and 10 (inclusive).
+The loop keyword takes a single argument which must be an integer constant between 1 and 10 (inclusive).
+The count may be any constant expression.

 a = 1